UB-666/UB-666/README.md

 - 📫 How to reach me **upjeet1609@gmail.com**

-- 📄 Know about my experiences [https://bit.ly/3ABsxDZ](https://bit.ly/3ABsxDZ)
+- 📄 Know about my experiences [Here's my CV](https://bit.ly/3ABsxDZ)

 - ⚡ Fun fact **I like To Be Alone**